NikhileshThiru/RefNet/README.md

 # RefNet - Research Paper Search & Citation Network Visualization

 RefNet is a comprehensive tool for searching research papers and visualizing their citation networks.
-It combines a powerful search interface with an interactive graph visualization to help researchers explore academic literature and understand citation relationships.
+It combines a powerful search interface with an interactive graph visualization and AI-powered analysis to help researchers explore academic literature and understand citation relationships.

+## 🤖 AI-Powered Research Analysis

+- **Cedar OS + Mastra Backend**: Intelligent chat interface for paper analysis
+- **Smart Context**: AI understands your selected papers and graph relationships
+- **Research Insights**: Compare papers, identify patterns, and discover research gaps
+- **Real-time Analysis**: Ask questions about your selected papers and get instant insights

 ## Features